scala/scala3/docs/blog/_posts/2019-06-11-16th-dotty-milestone-release.md

 ---
 layout: blog-page
-title: Announcing Dotty 0.16.0-RC1 – the Scala Days 2019 release
+title: Announcing Dotty 0.16.0-RC1 – the Scala Days 2019 Release
 author: Aggelos Biboudis
 authorImg: /images/aggelos.png
 date: 2019-06-11
 ---

 Hello again!
-Today, we are super excited to announce the 16th release of Dotty.
+Today, we are excited to announce the 16th release of Dotty.
+The development of Dotty continues according to our schedule but today, Tuesday June the 11th, we are electrified as it is the first day of [Scala Days 2019](https://scaladays.org/) which marks the *10th* anniversary of Scala Days.
-The development of Dotty continues according to our schedule but today, Tuesday June the 11th, we are extra excited as it is the first day of [Scala Days 2019](https://scaladays.org/) which marks the 10th anniversary of Scala Days.
-With this release we bring improvements and a few new features getting closer to the envelop of the new features that Dotty plans to offer.
+With this release we are getting closer to the _envelop_ of the new features that Dotty plans to offer.

 ![]({{ site.baseurl }}/images/others/scala-days-logo.png "Scala Days 2019")